Fazlija (singer)

-Fadil Fazlija (born 15 July 1972), known professionally as Fazlija, is a Bosnian turbo-folk singer.
+Fadil Fazlija (born 15 July 1972), known professionally as Fazlija, is a Bosnian-Romani turbo-folk singer.
 He achieved international fame in 2021 when his 2016 song "Helikopter" went viral on TikTok – garnering attention from international celebrities – such as the Kardashian family, Britney Spears, and footballers of Real Madrid.

 Music career

 Fazlija began his music career in 1997 with his first Studio album "Prosjak i kraljica" who was produced by Samir Mujagić and released by label "Lazarević".
 He received wider recognition for his song "Helikopter" in 2021, which became a popular trend on TikTok, and later on hit the charts in other countries.
 The song ranked 70 in the charts in Austria in November 2023.